"The online exposure age calculator formerly known as the CRONUS-Earth online exposure age calculator:"

 Jom2018-Ker-34 Cl-36 2.173e+05 7.829e+03 17.68 0.90;

 C. Independent age control data line.
-This line is required when entering production rate calibration data for the production rate calibration interface to the v3 online calculators here.
-Otherwise, of course, the code would never know what the true age of a calibration sample was.
+There also exists a third type of data line that enables entering production rate calibration data.
+This is needed for data entry for the production rate calibration interface to the v3 online calculators here.

 For v3 calibration data input, independent ages are assumed to have units of "years BP" defined as in the radiocarbon calibration literature and meaning years before 1950.